Skip to content

 Hail damage costs in Round Rock, TX

-Round Rock, located in Williamson County within the Austin-Round Rock-Georgetown metropolitan area, faces regular hail damage risk from spring and early summer thunderstorms.
-Between 2015 and 2025, Williamson County experienced 15 hail events of 1 inch or larger, with the most recent occurring on May 28, 2025.
-Typical roof repair costs for a 2,000 square foot home in Round Rock range from $4,850 to $7,005, depending on damage severity and material selection.
+Round Rock, located in Williamson County within the Austin metropolitan area, experiences lower hail risk overall, but homeowners should remain prepared for occasional severe events.
+Typical roof repair costs for a 2,000 square foot home range from $4,850 to $7,005, depending on damage extent and material costs.

 NOAA storm history